Who is the race suitable for?

 The bottom line is that the event is achievable for most runners / active people who are willing to put in some preparation beforehand and who have the determination to finish what they started amidst a spectacular landscape.

-Please note however, that for 2018 there are key entry requirements for the Malbunka long course.
+Please note, as per last year, the 2019 event has some key entry requirements for the Malbunka long course.
 These are set in place to help ensure runners have the required skills and experience to complete the Malbunka stages safely and within the cut off times.
 Click Here for details.

 Feel free to call us at any time to talk through the details and hear more about the event – Rapid Ascent: (03) 5261 5511.